 The current Cork City Development Plan covers the period April 2015 to April 2021.
 Normally the two year period for replacing Cork City Development Plan would start in April 2019.
 However, this has been delayed as there is a requirement to commence this process within 13 weeks following the adoption of the Regional Spatial and Economic Strategy which came into effect on 31 Jan 2020.
 The 13 week period ended on 1 May 2020.
-However, the decision was made to postpone the public consultation due to the current health crisis.
+However, the decision was made to postpone the public consultation due to public health challenges.

-The public consultation starts on 26 June 2020 and runs until 21 August 2020 (Please note, dates are subject to change).
+The initial public consultation is closed and was held on 26 June 2020 until 21 August 2020.